-Executive transitions: Elevate your leadership communication strategies has been added to your bookmarks.
+Executive transitions: Elevate your leadership communication strategies has been saved

 New CxOs often struggle to put in place a leadership communication strategy that can help influence stakeholders and achieve objectives; communications support is scarce and, when available, lacks a systematic approach.
 Here’s a simple model to help new C-level executives create and execute a communications program aligned to their core objectives.